 Where: Justin & Tammy's house in Richardson [*BYOD&S]

-How: Readings discussed in-depth amongst the group.
+How: Following a syllabus, with required readings discussed in-depth amongst the group.
 No tests, no lecture… we help teach each other in a spirit of learning.

 Meeting Topic & Reading List